 Absolutely!
 Agricultural shows are open to the public and offer a wide variety of attractions, including trade stands, food stalls, pet corners, and entertainment.
 They’re a fun and educational day out for all ages.

 Any reason (genuine/unfortunate) that has led you to miss the show's closing date is outside of the committee's responsibility.
 Organising a show takes immense time and effort from our volunteers to organise.
 We need to submit the catalog for printing the week before a show takes place.
 Late entries are incredibly disruptive, and while we wish we could help, we can only advise you to keep an eye on all our social channels and announcements for next year!
-We make every effort to announce the show's date well in advance, so follow us on Instagram/Facebook and printed media to keep up to date.
+We make every effort to announce the show's date well in advance, so follow us on Instagram/Facebook, this Show Website and printed media to keep up to date.

 Why not volunteer at one of our shows!
 Most people have no idea what it takes to put together such a large event, and this is all done thanks to the kind volunteers/sponsors in our local community.
 So if you would like to take the first step, we recommend you come join us as a volunteer and see up close what's really involved.
 This is a great introduction to behind-the-scenes, show day operations, how judging takes place, learning various show rules, people management and event organisation & management.
 This will set you up for great success when you want to take the next step as an exhibitor.
 See more about volunteering here.
 We also advise that you have a read of the Show Rules & Regulations.